 In 2013, a 200-year-old law was removed in Paris that forbid women from wearing pants.

-12. Space Adaptation Syndrome, involving nausea and vomiting, vertigo, headaches, lethargy, and overall malaise.
+12. Space Adaptation Syndrome which involves nausea, vomiting, vertigo, headaches, lethargy, and overall malaise.
 45-75% of all astronauts experience it.
 It has always resolved within 72 hours.

 13. In the 1970s, over 700,000 tires, held together by steel, were dumped off the coast of Florida to create an artificial reef.
 The steel later rusted apart, detaching the tires and causing an environmental disaster.